finalv2/cwp-decap-test/strategies/use-court-hearings-as-checkpoints-for-kin-engagement.md

 ## How to do this

-**Use court hearings as checkpoints for efforts to engage kin.** At each step of the case, work with the courts to have a bench card with questions for judges asking about activities, challenges, and next steps for identifying and connecting with kin.
-This should be done at the first protective custody order, the shelter care hearing, the adjudicatory hearing, the dispositional hearing, and the permanency hearing.
+**Use court hearings as checkpoints for efforts to engage kin.** Work with the courts to create a bench card with questions for judges to ask about activities, challenges, and next steps for identifying and connecting with kin.
+This should be done at each step of the case, including the first protective custody order, the shelter care hearing, the adjudicatory hearing, the dispositional hearing, and the permanency hearing.

 **Emphasize the importance of following up on these efforts to judges.** This isn't a box-checking exercise: if there hasn’t been a thorough attempt to find and connect with a child or youth’s kin, judges should request timely follow-ups.